Background pattern

 • sexual dysfunction,

-• liver damage (hepatocellular, cholestatic or mixed) (see also section 2 “What you need to know before starting to take Zolpidem Sandoz” and section 3),
+• liver damage (hepatocellular, cholestatic, or mixed) (see also section 2 "what you need to know before taking Zolpidem Sandoz" and section 3),

 • hives (urticaria),

-• risk of falls (especially in elderly patients or if Zolpidem was not taken as prescribed).
+• risk of falls (especially in elderly patients or if Zolpidem is not taken as prescribed).

 • thinking things that are not true (delusions),

-• dependence (symptoms of withdrawal or interruption may occur after treatment completion),
+• dependence (withdrawal symptoms or interruption may occur after treatment completion),

 • tantrums,